-CO No. Cognitive Abilities Course Outcomes 209III.1 Rer Remembering The student will be able to DEFINE the basics of existing practices related with training and development in industry.
-209III.2 Remembering The student will be able to EXPLAIN the systematic 207111.2 209111.2 Kemembering process of T&D. 209III.3 A nalvina The student will be able to EXPERIMENT with the T&D 209111.3 Applying program to cater the needs of a company.
+CO No. Cognitive Abilities Course Outcomes 209III.1 Remembering The student will be able to DEFINE the basics of existing 209111.1 Remembering practices related with training and development in industry.
+209III.2 Remembering The student will be able to EXPLAIN the systematic 209111.2 Kemembering process of T&D. 209III.3 Applying The student will be able to EXPERIMENT with the T&D program to cater the needs of a company.
 The student will be able to COMPARE and analyze 209III.4 Analyzing various methods available for each step of training execution.
-209III.5 Crooting The student will be able to DESIGN an effective Training 209111.3 Creating and Development plan for a company.
+209III.5 Cracting The student will be able to DESIGN an effective Training 209111.3 Creating and Development plan for a company.